r1chardj0n3s/parse/README.rst

   than 12 (for consistency.)
 - except in ISO 8601 and e-mail format the timezone is optional
 - when a seconds amount is present in the input fractions will be parsed
-- named timezones are not yet supported
+- named timezones are not handled yet

 .. _`Format String Syntax`: http://docs.python.org/library/string.html#format-string-syntax
 .. _`Format Specification Mini-Language`: http://docs.python.org/library/string.html#format-specification-mini-language